RaceStatsApp Review: Horse Racing Betting & Analytics App

 This mode is particularly useful for practicing different ways of staking on races, such as adding insurance or in-play bets.

-We spent a lot of time in this section, firstly to learn how to spot value opportunities and secondly, to figure out how we would bet on the races.
+I spent a lot of time in this section, firstly to learn how to spot value opportunities and secondly, to figure out how I would stake my bets on the races.

-After a lot of experimenting, we came up with a staking strategy that seemed to work for us.
+After a lot of experimenting, I came up with a staking strategy that seemed to work for me.

-You would be amazed at how many times the odds on the favourite would shoot up in-play and then still go on to win it, or outsiders odds moved to below 2.00 and then dropped off.
+You would be amazed at how many times the odds on the favourite would shoot up in-play and then still go on to win the race, or the outsider odds moved to below 2.00 and then drifted back out again.

-In these scenarios we could get out of a losing trade easily.
-Of course, it doesn’t always work but it did save us on many occasions.
+In these scenarios I could get out of a losing trade easily.
+Of course, it doesn’t always work but it did save me on many occasions.

 BSP Training - Trading Example 1

-As an example of BSP Training for this review, here we stepped back to 5th March 2022 (just a random date) and flicked through the day’s races until we found something that could be a potential race to bet on.
+As an example of BSP Training for this review, here I stepped back to 5th March 2022 (just a random date) and flicked through the day’s races until I found something that could be a potential race to bet on.

 You will find out more about what races to look for in the training videos.

-The race below came up as a potential, so we went ahead with the staking strategy that we had been testing.
+The race below came up as a potential, so I went ahead with the staking strategy that I had been testing.

 RaceStatApp BSP Training Example

-The data told us that the 4th fav had won this race before when the favourite was priced within 5% of these BSP odds.
+The data told me that the 4th fav had won this race before when the favourite was priced within 5% of these BSP odds.

-That didn’t mean 4th fav was nailed on to win, but there were no green dots on the 1st and 2nd fav within 5-10% so we felt confident enough to bet against them.
+That didn’t mean the 4th fav was nailed on to win, but there were no green dots on the 1st and 2nd fav within 5-10% so I felt confident enough to bet against them.

-We lined up our bets and insurance and hit the “Run Race” button.
+I lined up my bets and insurance and hit the “Run Race” button.
 This simulated what would have happened, including matching bets based on the in-play high and low odds.

-It turned out that 4th fav did win, and we would have pocketed £36.50 profit having skewed our bets toward 4th and above.
+It turned out that 4th fav did win, and I would have pocketed £36.50 profit having skewed my bets toward 4th and above.

 RaceStatApp BSP Training Example